Tuning Guide

 frontend_integrated_authentication: true

-## Option 3: Block authentication-related API routes
+## Option 3: Avoid your authentication-related API domains with frontend_in_scope_domains

 Advanced Element Blocking¶